Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Fully commutative elements and generalized Temperley--Lieb algebras

-Let $(W,S)$ be a Coxeter system with Coxeter graph $\Gamma$, and fix a reduced expression $\mathbf{w}=s_{a_1}\cdots s_{a_l}$ with $s_{a_j} \in S$.
-Define a partial ordering $\prec$ on the index set $\{1,\ldots, l\}$ as follows: set $i\prec j$ if $i<j$ and $s_{a_i}$, $s_{a_j}$ do not commute, and extend it by transitivity.
-We denote this poset together with the labeling map $\epsilon:i\mapsto s_{a_i}$ by $H({\mathbf{w}})$ and we call it a {\em labeled heap of type $\Gamma$} or simply a {\em heap}.
-Heaps are well-defined up to {\em commutation classes}~\cite{ViennotHeaps}, that is, if ${\bf w}$ and ${\bf w'}$ are two reduced expressions for $w \in W$, such that ${\bf w}$ can be obtained from ${\bf w'}$ using only commutation relations, then the corresponding labeled heaps are isomorphic.
-This means that there exists a poset isomorphism between them which preserves the labels.
+Heaps are well-defined up to commutation classes~\cite{ViennotHeaps}; that is, if ${\bf w}, {\bf w'} \in \mathcal{R}(w)$ belong to the same commutation class, then the corresponding labeled heaps are isomorphic.
+This means that there exists a poset isomorphism between the heaps that preserves the labels.
 Therefore, when $w$ is FC we can define $H(w):=H(\mathbf{w})$, where ${\bf w}$ is any reduced expression for $w$.
-Heaps of this form will be called {\em FC heaps}.
-Another important feature of FC heaps is that the linear extensions of $H(w)$ are in bjiection with the reduced expressions of $w$, see \cite[Proposition 2.2]{Stem-fullycomm}.
+Heaps of this form will be called \textit{FC heaps}.
+Moreover, if $H(w)$ is a FC heap then its linear extensions are in bjiection with $\mathcal{R}(w)$; see \cite[Proposition 2.2]{Stem-fullycomm}.

-Given a heap $H$ and a subset $I\subset S$, we denote by $H_{I}$ the {\em subheap} induced by all elements of $H$ with labels in $I$ (see~\cite[\S 2]{ViennotHeaps}).

 In the Hasse diagram of $H({\bf w})$, vertices with the same labels are drawn in the same column.
 Moreover, as in \cite{ErnstDiagramI}, we draw heaps from top to bottom, namely the vertices on the top of $H({\bf w})$, correspond to generators occurring on the left of ${\bf w}$.
 We often identify vertices with their labels.